 Ermete Realacci also highlighted how the ability to combine innovation, beauty and quality enables Italians to tackle the challenges of the present and the future, by finding human-sized solutions.

-Take the Hannes hand: this is a perfect example of how engineering and design skills can be harnessed in order to help people: the robotic prosthetic hand enables patients to recover 90% of their functions, adapting to objects, it was designed by ddp Studio and developed by the Centro Protesi INAIL (the INAIL Prosthetics Centre) in Budrio (INAIL is the Italian national institute for occupational accident insurance – ed) and the Italian Institute of Technology (ITT).
+Take the Hannes hand: this is a perfect example of how engineering and design skills can be harnessed in order to help people.
+The robotic prosthetic hand enables patients to recover 90% of their functions, adapting to objects.
+It was designed by ddp Studio and developed by the Centro Protesi INAIL (the INAIL Prosthetics Centre) in Budrio (INAIL is the Italian national institute for occupational accident insurance) and the Italian Institute of Technology (ITT).
 An example of how design also considers the emotive relationship between the person and the object, explained Gabriele Diamanti, a designer from ddp Studio, who was responsible for creating the artificial limb.

 “Robotics is closely linked to the challenges of the future, beginning with the need to deal with climate change, combining empathy and technology ”